stav/sirem/docs/FILTERING_GUIDE.md

 ## Overview

+The Sirem CRM application features two distinct filtering systems:

-The filtering system allows users to quickly find contacts using multiple filter types that can be combined for precise results.
+1. **Contact Filtering** - A multi-filter text box that allows users to quickly find contacts using multiple filter types that can be combined for precise results.
 All filters use a space-separated format and support partial matching.

+2. **Action Filtering** - Toggle switches that filter actions based on completion status and date range, with the action list automatically updating to show only actions for the currently displayed contacts.

+## How the Two Filtering Systems Work Together

+When you use the contact filter box to narrow down the contact list, the action list automatically updates to show only actions for those filtered contacts.
+This creates an integrated filtering experience where:

+- **No contact selected + no contact filter**: Shows all actions from all contacts
+- **No contact selected + contact filter applied**: Shows only actions for the filtered contacts
+- **Specific contact selected**: Shows only actions for that specific contact
+- **Action filter switches**: Always apply to the current action set (whether filtered by contacts or not)

+## Action Filtering

+The action filtering system uses toggle switches to control which actions are displayed:

+### Show Completed Actions

+**Toggle**: "Show completed" switch
+**Description**: Controls whether completed actions are displayed
+**Default**: Off (completed actions are hidden)
+**Behavior**: When off, only shows actions that are not completed (status is not 'completed' and completed_date is null)

+### Week Range Filter

+**Toggle**: "±1 week" switch
+**Description**: Shows only actions within 1 week of today (before or after)
+**Default**: Off (shows all actions regardless of date)
+**Behavior**: When on, only shows actions where the display date is within 7 days of today

+### Combined Action Filtering

+Both action filters can be used together:

+- **Show completed + Week range**: Shows completed actions within ±1 week
+- **Hide completed + Week range**: Shows non-completed actions within ±1 week
+- **Show completed + No week range**: Shows all completed actions
+- **Hide completed + No week range**: Shows all non-completed actions (default)

+## Contact Filtering

+The contact filtering system uses a text input box with space-separated filter terms:

 ## Filter Types